mgold95/mgold95.github.io/about.md

 Other things of particular interest to me include economics, statistics, history, and music.

-I spend a great deal of my time reading (all sorts of things like FiveThirtyEight to the Wall Street Journal, to classics like The Count of Monte Cristo, to nonfiction works and textbooks).
-Some other hobbies include volunteering with [Crisis Text Line][3], cooking, running, playing acoustic guitar and singing, writing, and playing mostly any sport.
+Some various hobbies of mine include volunteering with [Crisis Text Line][3], [chess][4], cooking, running, reading, playing acoustic guitar and singing, writing, and playing mostly any sport.

 Thanks for visiting.